opentelekomcloud-docs/elastic-cloud-server/api-ref/source/openstack_nova_apis/tag_management/tag_types.rst

 After the tag function upgrade, tag management APIs are classified as the APIs for 1D tags and the APIs for 2D tags.

 -  A 1D tag contains a string.
 All APIs for 1D tags are native OpenStack APIs.
 For details, see this section.
 -  A 2D tag consists of a key and a value.
 All APIs for 2D tags are ECS APIs.
-For details, see `Tag Management <../../apis_recommended/tag_management/index.html>`__.
+For details, see :ref:`Tag Management <en-us_topic_0108433461>`.

 .. note::

    -  You are advised to use the APIs of the same type to add, delete, modify, or query tags.
    -  You are advised to use 2D tags.